MzeroMiko/VMamba/README.md

 ## Main Results

-We will release all the pre-trained models in few days!
+We will release all the pre-trained models/logs in few days!

 * **Classification on ImageNet-1K**